Telephone: 517-410-9247 (cell), 517-432-4577 (office)

 I enjoy teaching.
 This has been realized over a long and successful teaching career that included formal teaching assignments at MSU from 2003-2007, and the development and teaching of courses at two previous universities.
 Since returning to MSU in January 2014, I taught a graduate seminar course titled Insects, Disease and Natural Resources Management and gave several guest lectures.
 In the future, I also teach Aquatic Entomology and Insect Ecology on a rotating basis each fall semester.
 I plan on developing and teaching a 1-3 credit our graduate seminar course each spring, with a rotating specific topic related to the broad concept of insects, disease and the human condition and the ecology of insects, microbes and their interactions.

 Since 2010, my research as been continually funded by nationally competitive grants that bring in around 50% indirect costs.
 The impact of the latest grant that was funded resulted in six media interviews in the fall of 2014.
 Publications in my lab have been published in several high profile journals including Trends in Ecology and Evolution, the Annual Review of Entomology, Scientific Reports and PLoS Neglected Tropical Diseases.
 In addition to these publications, my lab continues to produce collaborative peer reviewed publications in excellent journals such as Animal Behavior, Freshwater Biology and Environmental Research Letters, in addition to mainstream entomological journals such as the Journal of Medical Entomology, Ecological Entomology and Environmental Entomology.
-My Google Scholar h-index and !10-index are 20 and 36, respectively with a total of 1233 citations and 1029 of those since 2009.
-The number of citations per year in 2010 was 63, but steadily increased over the years to 350 in 2014.
-This rapid and substantial increase in annual citation rates, reflects a growing and vibrant research program that is having national and international impact.
-This growth has been exemplified in 2015 with the publication of two edited books that represent international efforts in basic and applied science.
-These books are titled: Forensic Entomology: International Dimensions and New Frontiers; and Carrion Ecology Evolution and Their Applications.
+My Google Scholar h-index and !10-index are 23 and 49, respectively with a total of 1894 citations and 1506 of those since 2012.
+The number of citations in 2016 was 341, and has been consistent for several years.
+These citations reflect a growing and vibrant research program that is having national and international impact.
+This growth has been exemplified in 2015 with the publication of two edited books that represent international efforts in basic and applied science and another book to be published in 2017.
+These books are titled: Forensic Entomology: International Dimensions and New Frontiers; Forensic Microbiology; and Carrion Ecology Evolution and Their Applications.